Elizabeth Amoaa: Career

 She founded the Speciallady Awareness in 2017 with the aim of educating young women about gynecological conditions.
-She has authored a book entitled The Unspoken Identity.They made donations to organizations, schools, and hospitals in Ghana two years after the Speciallady Awareness was established. she made donations to 37 Military Hospital in conjunction with the Speciallady Awareness and 3FM.
+She has authored a book entitled The Unspoken Identity.
+They made donations to organizations, schools, and hospitals in Ghana two years after the Speciallady Awareness was established.
+She made donations to 37 military hospitals in conjunction with the Speciallady Awareness and 3FM.
+The Unspoken Identity book is approved by The National Council for Curriculum and Assessment (NaCCA) in Ghana to be used as supplementary educational material in Senior High Schools.
+The Unspoken Identity book is in 500 libraries and universities worldwide.

 Humanitarian works

-During the partial lock-down in Ghana in April 2020, Elizabeth collaborated with renowned Ghanaian media personality Abeiku Santana to feed thousands of people in Accra.
-Elizabeth's charity Speciallady Awareness regularly carries out outreach projects and donates sanitary products to schools and communities in Ghana.
+During the covid lockdown in Ghana in April 2020, Amoaa collaborated with Ghanaian media personality Abeiku Santana to feed thousands of people in Accra.
+Amoaa's charity Speciallady Awareness regularly carries out outreach projects and donates sanitary products to schools and communities in Ghana.
+Speciallady Awareness NGO has donated medical supplies valued at 120,000 to healthcare units and donated 25,000 sanitary pads to female students in various communities in Ghana.

 Personal life

 Elizabeth currently lives in Andover, Hampshire, in the United Kingdom with her husband and has one child.